Picture of Zuriel "Z" Lozano

 Athlete burnout is defined by Sport Psychologists as: physical/emotional exhaustion, sport devaluation, reduced athletic performance and accomplishment”.

-Here are few scientific findings about burnout:
+Here are some scientific findings regarding burnout:

-Inconsistent performance : this one is a powerful indicator!!!
+Inconsistent performance is a powerful indicator!

 More to explorer